Tripwire force: Examples in practice

 United States Army Berlin, a U.S. Army formation posted to West Berlin during the Cold War, has been referred to as a tripwire force.
 Because a limited Soviet incursion into West Berlin, which resulted in no American casualties, might cause the sitting United States President to hesitate in mounting a counter-offensive, the Soviet Union – it was felt by western military planners – would have a strategic incentive to take such an action.
 By stationing American forces in West Berlin, U.S. casualties would be guaranteed during any future Soviet attack.
 In this way the United States would deny itself the political ability to abandon the conflict which would, in turn, guarantee a U.S. response up to – and including – the battlefield deployment of nuclear weapons.
 Realizing this, the Soviet Union would not take offensive action against West Berlin even though it might be militarily capable of doing so.

 United States Forces Korea (pictured here in 2017) have been described as a tripwire force.

-NATOs stance in the larger European theatre were also seen largely as a tripwire, whose primary purpose was to trigger the release of nuclear attacks on the Warsaw Pact.
+NATO's stance in the larger European theatre was also seen largely as a tripwire, whose primary purpose was to trigger the release of nuclear attacks on the Warsaw Pact.
 The British 1957 Defence White Paper was based on a detailed look at the British Army of the Rhine's part as a tripwire and concluded it was larger than it needed to be to serve this function.
 If the force's primary purpose was to simply delay an advance until it became overwhelming and thus indicated a "real war", presumably being destroyed in the process, then a smaller force would work just as well.
 Accordingly, the BAOR was reduced from 77,000 to 64,000 over the next year.